balderdashy/sails-docs/anatomy/myApp.md

 Unlike JSONP, it works with POST, PUT, and DELETE requests

-For more information on CORS, check out <a href="http://en.wikipedia.org/wiki/Cross-origin_resource_sharing"> this here hyperlink </a> .
+For more information on CORS, check out [this here hyperlink](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing)".

 This can be changed on a per-route basis by adding a "cors" object to the route configuration like this